-Invoice Finance instead of Liquidation
+Invoice Finance Pre-insolvency

 Every year, thousands of companies are forced into liquidation because of a cashflow crisis.
 Maybe it’s because of large unforeseen bills; perhaps it’s an issue with late payments.
 Either way, if a business finds itself unable to cover its liabilities, it faces the prospect of liquidation unless it can find cash fast.

 If your business faces the prospect of insolvency, you’ll have to ask yourself two searching questions.
 Firstly, is it possible to find an injection of short-term capital to save the company?
 If so, is the company worth being saved?
 For this, you will need to feel confident that this is a viable going concern.

 Many businesses on the brink of insolvency are perfectly viable.
 A cash flow shortage can happen to any small business – even one which appears to be in robust health.
 The work may be flowing into the company and you may be run off your feet fulfilling orders, but that won’t mean the money is coming into your account quickly enough to meet your liabilities.